Mini (marque): Films

 In 2003, the new MINI Cooper was shown in a remake of The Italian Job.
 One Chilli Red MINI was a Cooper S Hatch R53, the Electric Blue MINI was a Cooper Hatch R53, and the Pepper White MINI was also a Cooper Hatch R53.
-Charlize Theron's character also drivers an original Rover Mini Cooper.
+Charlize Theron's character also driver an original Rover Mini Cooper.

+In 2023, ten Mini Countryman R60 are used as chase vehicles in Fast X, the tenth instalment of the Fast and Furious franchise.
+The film's picture car supervisor in Europe and the UK, Alex King, said he bought 10 Countrymans in the UK for the film, before modifying them to look like a proper rally car.

 Demonstration models

 Mini E (2009 to 2010)

 The Mini E is a front-wheel drive electric car powered version of the Mini and was unveiled in 2008 at the Los Angeles Auto Show, with an electric motor rated 204 PS and 220 Nm, 380 V 35 kWh lithium-ion battery with distance of 240 km.
 It has top speed of 152 km/h.
 The vehicle gliders are built in the Mini factory in Oxford, while batteries, electric drive and power electronics are manufactured in Munich.
 The components are then shipped to a specially equipped manufacturing complex, situated on BMW plant premises where the electric motor, battery units, performance electronics and transmission can be integrated.

 The Mini E is a demonstration car part of BMW's "Project i", which will be followed in mid-2011 by a similar trial with the BMW ActiveE (all-electric vehicle), which will be built based on the lessons learned from the Mini E field testing.
 The last phase of "Project i" is the development of the Mega City Vehicle (MCV) urban electric car, a new brand that will be sold separately from BMW or Mini, and is expected to go into mass production between 2013 and 2015.

 Field testing began in June 2009 and 450 Mini E were made available through leasing to private users in Los Angeles and the New York/New Jersey area.
 In May 2010 BMW announced that leasing could be renewed for another year at a lower leasing price.

 Another field test was launched in the UK in December 2009, where more than 40 Mini E cars were handed to private users for a two consecutive six-month field trial periods.

 Additional field testing is taking place in Germany and France.

 This trial program allowed the BMW Group to become the world's first major car manufacturer to deploy a fleet of more than 500 all-electric vehicles for private use.